Apply color formatting to columns

 HEX (Hexadecimal)

-Hexadecimal values are specified with three values that correspond to RRGGBB.
-Each value [RR (red), GG (green) and BB (blue)] are hexadecimal integers between 00 and FF, and they specify the intensity of the color.
-All Hex values are preceded with a pound sign, e.g., #0099FF.
+Hexadecimal values are specified with three pairs of values that correspond to red, green, and blue (RRGGBB).
+Each pair represents a hexadecimal integer between 00 and FF that specifies the intensity of the color.
+All hex values are preceded with a pound sign, e.g., #0099FF.

 Because these values are considered strings, they must be enclosed in quotes.
 If the HEX color values are to be used within another string (i.e., a string within a string), the name must be enclosed in backticks.